 Cast Drawing by Online Atelier Instructor Ian Hurtado Zafra

 Students who complete even just one cast drawing find that their skills have dramatically improved for drawing and painting any subject.
-For more information about my online art classes and videos visit the VIDEOS page.
+Browse my online art courses or become a member to access all the courses for an affordable monthly rate with personal instruction available.